-Type of service Nature and timing of satisfaction of performance obligations, including significant payment terms.
 Revenue recognition under IFRS 15.

-Sale of baked products Customers obtain control of goods when the goods are delivered to and accepted by them.
+Sale of baked products

+Customers obtain control of goods when the goods are delivered to and accepted by them.
 Invoices are generated and the revenue is recognized at that point in time.
-Invoices are usually payable within 30 days.

 Revenue is recognised when the goods are delivered and have been accepted by the customers.